TemsDesign222/requirement-analysis/README.md

 Requirement Analysis helps bridge the gap between user expectations and the final product.
 It involves identifying what the software must do, understanding the problems it aims to solve, and aligning development efforts with real business and user needs.

-## Significance Of Requirement Analysis
+## Why is Requirement Analysis Important?

 The objective of this repository is to highlight the "significance of Requirement Analysis" in software development.
 As an aspiring front-end developer currently enrolled in the ALX Software Engineering program, I’ve come to understand that writing code is only part of building successful applications.
 What truly sets great software apart is how well it solves the right problems and that begins with understanding requirements.